-- 138. Companies such as Oracle have recognized that until recently security for distributed systems was not a primary concern. - Security was not a major issue, even for Oracle - Standard passwords (scott/tiger, system/manager, ...) - Oracle standard users were installed and left open (though not at SAP!) - There are some recommendations, but not much more. - From Oracle9i, the issue of security was increasingly addressed by Oracle (DBCA: locking of default accounts,...
+136. Oracle has recognized that until recently security for distributed systems was not a primary concern.

+- Security was not a major issue, even for Oracle - Standard passwords (scott/tiger, system/manager, ...) - Oracle standard users were installed and left open (though not at SAP!) - There are some recommendations, but not much more. - From Oracle9i, the issue of security was increasingly addressed by Oracle (DBCA: locking of default accounts,...
 10.2: CONNECT roles)